 Vector spaces, limits, derivatives of vector-valued functions, Taylor's formula, Lagrange multipliers, double and triple integrals, change of coordinates, surface and line integrals, generalizations of the fundamental theorem of calculus to higher dimensions.
-More abstract than 201 but more concrete than 218.
+More abstract than 201 but more concrete than 216/218.
 Recommended for prospective physics majors and others with a strong interest in applied mathematics.
-Prerequisite: MAT104 or MAT215 or equivalent.
-Three classes.
+Prerequisite: MAT104 or equivalent.

 Advanced Linear Algebra with Applications

 Companion course to MAT203.
 Linear systems of equations, linear independence and dimension, linear transforms, determinants, (real and complex) eigenvectors and eigenvalues, orthogonality, spectral theorem, singular value decomposition, Jordan forms, other topics as time permits.
 More abstract than MAT202 but more concrete than MAT217.
 Recommended for prospective physics majors and others with a strong interest in applied mathematics.
-Prerequisite: MAT104 or MAT215 or equivalent.
-Three classes.
+Prerequisite: MAT104 or equivalent.